Weatherlightp/abap-country-api-challenge/README.md

 	This way, the URL is there, the code gets the JSON raw response, and then it exposes the data via OData v4 later on, as requested.
 	The code does not ask the user for the URL or any other indications.
-That would add an extra layer of complexity that I concluded it is probably beyond the scope of this challenge.
+That would add an extra layer of complexity.

 Design Decision 2: There is no mid step where data is stored in a physical database.

 	Although this was my first approach idea, after some reading, I decided not to go down this route.
 	Once again, the goal here was to keep the solution simple and functional, and the true goal was to get the data and expose it via OData V4.
 	Storing the data would add an extra layer of complexity.

 Design Decision 3: Since I did not go the physical database route, I went with creating a RAP custom entity.